ukeshven/DataEngineering_Project/README.md

 - **AWS Glue**: To clean and transform data.
 - **AWS Athena**: For querying and analyzing data.
 - **SQL**: For querying the data in Athena.

+## Workflow
+1. **Data Simulation**:
+   - A CSV dataset is used to simulate real-time stock market data.
+   - The Kafka producer sends this data to a Kafka topic.

+2. **Real-Time Streaming**:
+   - The Kafka consumer reads data from the topic and stores it in AWS S3.

+3. **Data Processing**:
+   - AWS Glue processes the raw data and prepares it for analysis.

+4. **Data Analysis**:
+   - AWS Athena queries the processed data to extract insights.